DevDyna/Vintage-Tech/src/main/resources/assets/vintagetech/guides/vintagetech/guide/misc/cheese.md

 To unseal a sealed cheese you need to use an axe

+Placing a sealed cheese over specific blocks it will reduce the process of aging

 <GameScene zoom="2" interactive={true}>
   <Block  x="2" id="vintagetech:aged_cheese" />
   <Block  x="1" id="vintagetech:sealed_cheese" />